McGregor South Africa – Where to Eat, What to do

 The Robertson Small Hotel offers The Small Restaurant for daily lunch and evening dining by reservation only.
 Dishes are created using local ingredients and offer simple, sophisticated and strictly seasonal Italian-inspired dishes.
 Indoor and outdoor dining in great setting.
 Tel: +27 (0)23 626 7200 email@example.com.

-Mo & Rose just outside Robertson is an excellent choice.
+Mo & Rose – Restaurant Succulent – just outside Robertson is an excellent choice.
 They offer “seasonal Cape Winelands cuisine with a European twist”.
 Stunning setting with amazing views.
 Open daily for dinner 18.00 – 21.00.
 Reservations essential.

-The Rapid River Spur in Robertson is also a good, reliable option for food of a consistently high standard and they are open every day of the week for breakfast, lunch and dinner.
+The Rapid River Spur in Robertson is also an option for food and they are open every day of the week for breakfast, lunch and dinner.

 For breakfast, lunch, and drinks and snacks during the day we have the following suggestions:

-Tebaldi’s Restaurant (see above for full info.) is a delightful setting for breakfast Tuesday to Sunday.
+Tebaldi’s Restaurant (see above for full info.) is a delightful setting for breakfast or lunch Tuesday to Sunday.

 Grape De-vine is a boutique wine shop and wine bar and also has a selection of wine related gifts for sale.
 Showcasing a great selection of wines from the area, it is the perfect spot to enjoy a sundowner or to just watch the world go by with a glass of wine or champagne (or a bottle).
 Open Tuesday to Saturday 11am to 7pm.
 082 619 5543.